mikeklepacz/CRM/replit.md

   - Instructions for configuring in ElevenLabs agent settings

 ### Manual Setup Required
-- **Commission Tracker Google Sheet**: Add "POC Title" column at Column T
+- **Commission Tracker Google Sheet**: Add the following columns for automatic call data updates
-  - This column will be automatically populated from call data extraction
-  - Header name must be exactly "POC Title" (case-insensitive matching)
+  - **Column I - Follow-up Date**: Will be auto-populated with extracted follow-up dates from calls
+  - **Column K - Notes**: Will auto-append timestamped call notes (interest level, objections, summary)
+  - **Column T - POC Title**: Will be auto-populated with POC job titles from calls
+  - All column names are case-insensitive
-  - System will match rows by Link and update POC Title when extracted from calls
+  - System matches rows by Link field for accurate updates

 ## Deferred Features (Future Phases)